Skip to Main Content

 Steering Committee

-Provides strategic direction, aligns efforts across campus, and oversees institutional risk mitigation Co-Chairs: Dr. Ralina Joseph and Lucy Avetisyan
+Provides strategic direction, aligns efforts across campus, and oversees institutional risk mitigation.
+Co-Chairs: Dr. Ralina Joseph and Lucy Avetisyan

 Digital and Technology Solutions (DTS) Program Team

-Action Teams
+Action Risk Teams

 Members